 In short, absolutely.
 But what are the types of footage that might be brought in as video evidence to prove or disprove your personal injury claims?

 Today’s post highlights some of the most common types, which you may not have considered.
 We’ll take a brief look at Pennsylvania’s rules about how video evidence may be used in personal injury cases, as well.

-It’s important to remember that when you or a loved one has suffered an injury—or even death—based on another’s negligence, it is your right to seek compensation for your financial losses, medical bills, and pain and suffering from the parties at fault for the injuries.
-Experienced personal injury attorneys like us here at May, Herr & Grosh are here to help you build the strongest possible case.
+It’s important to remember that when someone suffers an injury—or even death—based on another’s negligence, it is their right to seek compensation for their financial losses, medical bills, and pain and suffering from the parties at fault for their injuries.
+Experienced personal injury attorneys like those at May, Herr & Grosh are here to help you build the strongest possible case.

-While there are cameras literally everywhere today—installed in public and semi-public spaces, located on individuals’ private properties (so-called doorbell cameras, etc.), and in nearly everyone’s pockets, thanks to the ubiquity of smartphones—some types of footage are more common as evidence in personal injury cases.
+While there are cameras everywhere today—installed in public and semi-public spaces, located on individuals’ private properties (so-called doorbell cameras, etc.), and in nearly everyone’s pockets, thanks to smartphones—some types of footage are more common as evidence in personal injury cases.